bcgov/design-system/components/checkbox/README.md

 * Label text is at least 18px

 ### Target Areas
-* Radio buttons have been increased in size from default settings
+* Checkboxe sizes have been increased from default settings

 ### Screenreaders
 (coming soon)

 ### Colour Contrast
-* Contrast ratios are at least 7:1 for labels and radio buttons
+* Contrast ratios are at least 7:1 for labels and checkboxes

 ### Keyboard Navigation
-* Radio selection supported by tab navigation for use without a mouse
+* Checkbox selection supported by tab navigation for use without a mouse

 ### Learn More
 * Accessibility Contacts in Government